uf-icbr-bioinformatics/ngssim/README.md

-The four programs are actually a single executable (simcov.py); the different modes can be selected using the command-line option in the Opt column, or creating symbolic links to simcov.py with the appropriate name (oonly the basename of the link is used).
+The four programs are actually a single executable (simcov.py); the different modes can be selected using the command-line option in the Opt column, or creating symbolic links to simcov.py with the appropriate name (only the basename of the link is used).

 For example, to invoke simseq you can either use: